finbourne/lusid-sdk-java-preview/sdk/docs/ExecutionsApi.md

     ExecutionsApi apiInstance = new ExecutionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope to which the execution belongs.
     String code = "code_example"; // String | The execution's unique identifier.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the execution.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the execution.
 Defaults to return the latest version of the execution if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Execution\" domain to decorate onto the execution.
 These take the format {domain}/{scope}/{code} e.g. \"Execution/system/Name\".
     try {
       Execution result = apiInstance.getExecution(scope, code, asAt, propertyKeys);